Schema registration via schema reporting

 Currently, we are not aware of GraphQL server libraries besides Apollo Server that implement the schema reporting protocol.
 If you add support to an open-source library, please let us know at firstname.lastname@example.org!

-Whenever you perform a rolling deployment of an update to your schema, different active instances of your server might temporarily report different schemas to the schema registry.
-If this occurs, the registry uses the following algorithm to choose which schema to register:
+Whenever you perform a rolling deployment of a schema update, different active instances of your server might temporarily report different schemas to Apollo.
+If this occurs, Apollo uses the following algorithm to choose which schema to register:

 Using this algorithm, your updated schema is registered within a few minutes after your rolling deployment completes.